Skip to main content

 • Data Plane: 2-5% overhead for encryption and authentication

-• Control Plane: 1-3% overhead for blockchain and routing updates
+• Control plane: 1-3% overhead for WSS health, USDN Chain stream updates, and routing sync

 • Tunnel Headers: Additional 40-60 bytes per packet